YogeshRajpurohit9330/CC-NOV-WEB_DEVELOPMENT/README.md

 ✅ What is Sentiment Analysis?

-Sentiment analysis, sometimes known as opinion mining, is a technique used in natural language processing (NLP) to determine the emotional undertone of a document.
-This is a common method used by organizations to identify and group ideas regarding a certain good, service, or concept.
+The process of computationally identifying and categorizing opinions expressed in a piece of text, especially in order to determine whether the writer's attitude towards a particular topic, product, etc. is positive, negative, or neutral.

 ✅ Some of the applications of Sentiment Analysis